The Launching of Cosmic Ray Driven Outflows: Discussion

 \subsection{Implications for CR Feedback in Galaxies}

-As discussed in section~\ref{subsubsec:UnitScaling}, the non-radiative simulations are scaled to physical units by choosing $\rho_{0}$, $l_{0}$ and $T_{0}$.
-In this section, we vary the scaling to infer properties of CR outflows in different galactic environments.
+In this section, we vary our characteristic scales to infer properties of CR outflows in different galactic environments.
+Our target location within a galaxy is the atmosphere of the gas disk, where a wind might be launched.
+We focus on winds launched solely by CRs, but of course other mechanisms such as supernova driving and radiation pressure are likely operating in real systems.
+This motivates characteristic densities and lengthscales intermediate between the disk interior and the extended halo.

-Following \citet{socrates2008eddington}, we estimate the CR flux $F_{\rm CR}$ from galaxies based on the surface star formation rate $\dot{\Sigma}_{\star}$ and scaling the CR production as a fraction of the expected supernova rate.
-Here we adopt the scaling of \citet{crocker2021cosmic}:
+Following \citet{socrates2008eddington}, we estimate the CR flux $F_{\rm c}$ from galaxies based on the surface star formation rate $\dot{\Sigma}_{\star}$ and scaling the CR production as a fraction of the expected supernova rate.
+Here we adopt the scaling of \citet{crocker2021cosmic}

 This assumes a \citet{chabrier2005initial} initial mass function so that, on average, there is a supernova every $90M_{\odot}$ stellar mass.
-Each supernova event roughly converts $\eta_{\rm SN}\sim10\%$ of kinetic energy $E_{\rm SN}$ into CR energy.
-Assuming these assumptions are correct, this flux is an upper limit because it ignores any CR losses that may present, such as those resulting from pion production after collision with ISM atoms or molecules.
+Each supernova event roughly converts $\sim10\%$ of kinetic energy $E_{\rm SN} \simeq 10^{51} \rm erg$ into CR energy.
+Assuming these assumptions are correct, this flux is an upper limit because it ignores any CR losses that may present, such as those resulting from pion production after collision with ISM particles or 'adiabatic' losses during transport \citep{socrates2008eddington,lacki2010,chanetal2019}.

 In Section~\ref{subsec:result_eddingtonflux}, we derived an estimate for the CR Eddington flux by balancing the CR force with gravity.
-We estimate the gravity $g$ in Equation~\ref{eq:feddstreaming} according to disk surface density as $g=2\pi G\Sigma_{\rm gas}/f_{\rm gas}$, where $f_{\rm gas}$ is gas fraction.
-We also define a length scale $z_{\rm disk}$ that estimates the average density at atmosphere base by disk surface density $\rho\sim\Sigma_{\rm gas}/z_{\rm disk}$.
-Then we can re-write the CR Eddington flux as:
+We estimate the gravity $g$ in Equation~\ref{eq:feddstreaming} according to disk surface density as $g=2\pi G\Sigma_{\rm gas}/f_{\rm gas}$, where $f_{\rm gas}$ is gas fraction, which we scale to 0.5 for simplicity.
+With these assumptions, the scaling between different galaxies is primarily dependent on choosing $\dot{\Sigma}_{\star}$ and $\Sigma_{\rm gas}$.

+The remaining ambiguity is in the choice of $\rho$ to use in this estimate since it can vary significantly within the galaxy.
+The equations imply that for sufficiently low densities, there will always be some level of outflow, which is broadly consistent with our numerical results.
+For small enough densities, however, we do not expect significant mass loss.
+For simplicity we adopt $\rho = \Sigma_{\rm gas}/(2 z_{\rm d})$, where $z_{\rm d}$ is an estimate of disk scale height.
+We emphasize that this is an estimate that would be expected to yield significant feedback from the disk galaxy and not simply one that would drive an observable outflow.
+Finally, for the streaming case we estimate $v_{\rm s} = \sqrt{2 k_B T/(\mu m_p \beta)}$, where $\beta$ is the ratio of magnetic to gas pressure.
+With these assumptions, the corresponding Eddington flux in streaming and diffusion limits are